.300 Winchester Magnum: Hunting applications

-With its velocity, low bullet drop and high energy retention, the .300 Winchester Magnum is useful for hunting sheep and other mountain game species, even at extended range, which may be considered unethical for many sport hunters.
+With its high velocity, low bullet drop and high energy retention, the .300 Winchester Magnum is useful for hunting sheep and other mountain game species, even at extended range.
+This may be considered unethical for many sport hunters.

-The .300 Winchester Magnum cartridge is also very effective on dangerous class 3 game such as bear.
+The .300 Winchester Magnum cartridge is effective on dangerous game such as bear.
 Both black bears and grizzly bears are hunted using the cartridge.
-Many consider the .300 Winchester Magnum to be on the lighter side of what is required for the largest bears, but loaded with heavier bullets, hunters have had success with the cartridge against these large bears.
+The .300 Winchester Magnum is a lighter cartridge than typically necessary for the largest bears; loaded with heavier bullets, hunters have had success with the cartridge against these large bears.